bendeguzszkalka/TESZTALANY/README.md

 - 👋 Hi, I’m @TESZTALANY
-- 👀 I’m interested in game development and (mostly) ethical hacking.
+- 👀 I’m interested in game development and (ethical) hacking.
 - 🌱 I’m currently learning C#, C++, Python and the use of the linux terminal.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: https://tesztalany370.itch.io